5 Ways to Kickstart a Healthy New Year: Eye Health Edition

 3. Eat the Right Foods

-If you’re New Year’s resolution was to lose weight and be healthier, then you’re already one step ahead.
+If your New Year’s resolution was to eat healthier, then you’re already one step ahead.
 A big part of maintaining good vision is to eat a balanced diet.
 Fruits and vegetables are not only low in calories, but they’re also packed with essential vitamins and minerals.

 Brightly colored fruits and veggies get their color from something called beta carotene.
 This helps your body absorb vitamin A, which is a crucial vitamin for the eyes.
 It is possibly the most important vitamin for maintaining clear and sharp vision.